beatricepedretti/USS_ENTERPRISE/README.md

 # AY2021_II_Project_1-1
-Code and files of the Final Project 1 - Variant 1.
+Code and files for the Final Project 1 - Variant 1.
 Academic Year 2020/2021, II Semester

-Our project consists in developing a system able to perform a three-dimensional scanning of an object using two servomotors , the ---, and one ultrasonic sensor, the HCSR04.
+Our project consists in developing a system able to perform a three-dimensional scanning of an object using two servomotors (---) and one ultrasonic sensor (HCSR04).
 Our sonar must be opportunely moved to detect the distance surfaces in the field of view of the USS.

 <h2>Configuration through GUI</h2>
 -inserire immagine GUI-